 Our modern world’s focus on “finding your passion”, “living your best life”, “hustle culture”, and so on, can be real distractions from the actual act (art?) of regular old living.

-And regular old living is collecting the many grace notes strewn across your path, even when they are small, or feel negligible or meaningless in terms of your “life’s passion”.
-Or when other people might not understand, like the part in the movie “Soul” where Joe empties his pockets and sees what Number 22 has been collecting all day.
+When you are fully present, you are much more likely to notice the myriad grace notes that are strewn across your path as you go through your day.
+Take a small moment to appreciate them and collect them, even when they feel negligible or meaningless in terms of your “life’s passion”, or when other people might not understand.
+Grace notes are individualized, the things that lift you up might not make sense to others, like the part in the movie “Soul” where Joe empties his pockets and sees what Number 22 has been collecting all day.

 From the poet Mary Oliver:

 The first part, paying attention is the hardest.

 It’s so easy to just trample on grace notes, or to rush by them and not even see them, especially when we are busy trying to figure out our life’s purpose or if we’re stuck on the treadmill of perfecting and improving ourselves.

 Furthermore, we become trained not to notice what our physical body experiences.
 Every child notices the smallest of boo-boos, yet how many times have you found a cut or bruise on your shin and had no idea what you bumped into?